strikingly/coffeescript-style-guide/README.md

 ```

 Always use explicit `return` in multi-line functions to improve clarity.
-Never use explicit `return` in single-line functions.
+Do not use explicit `return` in single-line functions.

 ```coffeescript
 func = -> # Yes